-This course provides an overview of the history, purposes, and functions of social welfare systems and programs, and an introduction to the social work profession.
-We will examine the knowledge, values, and skills necessary for social work practice, and the variety of problems, practice settings, and diverse client populations served by social workers.
+Introduction to Social Welfare and Social Work SW130: Learn ways to change the world for individuals, families, groups, agencies, schools, communities, counties, states, and across the USA.
+This course provides an overview of social justice and other needs/issues that social workers are involved with and experience.
+We will examine the knowledge, values, and skills necessary for social work practice, and the variety of problems, practice settings, and diverse client populations they can serve.

-Exploring substance use from a multicultural perspective will expand student’s understanding of the multiple factors that can contribute to addiction and substance misuse.
-New theories of addiction and treatment will be explored and applied to current trends/issues/ethical dilemmas related to addiction.
-Historical trauma will be researched to see the connections to current addiction challenges.
-This course is designed to assist in meeting the requirements for obtaining an Ohio Chemical Dependency Counselor Assistant Renewable Certification (CDCA).
+Perspectives on Substance Use SW330G: Exploring substance use from a multicultural perspective will expand student’s understanding of the many factors that can contribute to addiction and substance misuse.
+Diverse theories of addiction and treatment will be explored and applied to current trends/issues related to addiction.
+Historical trauma will be highlighted to help understand its connection to current addiction challenges.
+This course is designed to assist in meeting the requirements for obtaining an Ohio Chemical Dependency Counselor Assistant Renewable Certificate (CDCA).

-This class will explore trauma/stress reactions, interventions, recovery, and resilience in the lives of children, adults, families, and communities.
+Trauma, Recovery and Resilience SW345G: This class will explore trauma/stress reactions, interventions, recovery, and resilience in the lives of children, adults, families, and communities.
 We will use a multicultural lens to explore the experiences of different groups in the USA and other countries.
 Special attention will be given to the many ways trauma can affect individuals biologically, psychologically, emotionally, and socially.
 We will review the signs and symptoms of trauma and ways to connect with those suffering from it.
-Areas highlighted will include Trauma Informed Care, Historical Trauma, Post Traumatic Stress, Adverse Childhood Experiences, Veterans/Family Needs, Assault and Victimization.
+Areas highlighted will include Trauma Informed Care, Historical Trauma, Post Traumatic Stress, Adverse Childhood Experiences, Veterans/Families Needs, Assault and Victimization.
 Interventions will be explored and practiced within the class and when possible in the community.